laureanoarcanio/postcss-shades-of-gray/README.md

 # PostCSS Shades Of Gray [![Build Status][ci-img]][ci]

-[PostCSS] plugin This plugin replaces any grayscale color to the closes in a provided set of grays..
+[PostCSS] plugin This plugin replaces any grayscale color to the closes in a provided set of grays.

 [PostCSS]: https://github.com/postcss/postcss
 [ci-img]:  https://travis-ci.org/laureanoarcanio/postcss-shades-of-gray.svg